ComPHPPuebla/easy-forms/README.md

 Captcha elements ([Zend CAPTCHA][6]).

-All these dependencies are *optional* and more adapters can be added to provide the same functionality with other components.
+All these dependencies are *optional* and more adapters can be added to provide the same functionality with other libraries.

 The reason behind this package is that most popular PHP packages (like [Symfony][1] and [Zend][2]) require you to install several dependencies,